-Promote + Catch-Up = Performance fee ()
+Promote + Catch-Up = Performance fee () 7,358

-() Data audited by Deloitte
+(\) Data audited by Deloitte

-Hence, the variable fees received by Grupo Lar in 2015 due to it achieving excellent returns for our shareholders amounted to 7,358 thousand Euros.
+2015 due to it achieving excellent returns for our shareholders amounted to 7,358 thousand Euros.

-The amount of 11,241 thousand Euros resulting from the base fee and performance fee are entered in the Consolidated Income Statement as at 31 December 2015 under the entry "Other Expenses".
+The amount of 11,241 thousand Euros resulting from the base fee and performance fee are entered in • the Consolidated Income Statement as at 31 December 2015 under the entry "Other Expenses".
 See page 144, section 9 "Financial information".